 In this project, we are performing habitat assessments to quantify shoal characteristics favorable for shoals lilies and monitoring current lily populations in the Savannah River.
 Through these assessments and past research on shoals lilies we are implementing best practice restoration techniques to grow and re-establish lily populations.
 The research team is planting sprouted seedlings at a shoal with a nearly extirpated population following deer feedings and a shoal with suitable habitat but no current lily population.
 We will conclude the project with a symposium to discuss the results of our restoration efforts ad educate the general public about the Shoals Spider Lily.
 This work is supported by Porter Fleming and Sandhills Garden club.

 Read our interim report for the Shoals Spider Lily Project: Shoals Spider Lily Interim Report

 Are you in need of the expertise of Phinizy Center Scientists?

-Contact our Research Director at firstname.lastname@example.org, or 706-396-1425.
+Contact our Research Manager at Rachael.firstname.lastname@example.org or 706-396-1425.